 Property and Equipment.
 Property and equipment are stated at cost less accumulated depreciation and amortization.
-Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets.
+Depreciation and amortization are computed using the straight-line method over the estimated useful lives of the assets and taking into account their estimated salvage value.
 Amortization of leasehold improvements is calculated on the straight-line basis over the shorter of the useful life of the asset or the lease term.
 Leased capital assets are included in property and equipment.
 Amortization of property and equipment under capital leases is included with depreciation expense.